Transforming families around the world

 Foreign language editions: One or more of these books has been translated into Czech, Dutch, Estonian, French, German, Hebrew, Hungarian, Italian, Polish, Portuguese, Romanian, Russian, Spanish, and Turkish.
 Please contact a bookstore in your country to order the foreign language editions.

-Information for foreign publishers: If you are a foreign publisher interested in the language rights for any of the four books published by our company, Shining Star Press (see above), please contact us at email@example.com.
-Please visit our press room for more information.
+If you are a foreign publisher interested in language rights, please contact us at firstname.lastname@example.org.
+You can also visit our press room for more information.

 Please click on the book of your choice for more information: